HP LaserJet: Evolution of control panel

-A 4L's four status LEDs will also light in unusual patterns to indicate service requirements; for example, a lit error light and a lit ready light would indicate a fuser problem (usually just needs to be reseated – most 4L problems can be resolved by simply disassembling the printer, cleaning it, then reassembling it).
-This was much more cryptic than the alphanumeric display of earlier models like the II/IID III/IIID, IIP, and IIIP, as it was impossible to determine the meaning of the patterns of LEDs without comparing them against a manual (or having their meaning memorized, which some technicians exposed to them often might actually do, intentionally or not).
-The 4L used early light pipes, with surface-mounted LEDs on the control board on the left side of the printer, and plastic channels to conduct light from the lit status LEDs to the top of the printer.
-The LaserJet 4/4 Plus/4M/4M Plus retained an alphanumeric display, and in fact upgraded from the LCD displays of earlier models by using a 16-character alphanumeric dot-matrix vacuum fluorescent display.
+A 4L's four status LEDs would also light in different patterns to indicate service requirements.
+For example, a lit error light and a lit ready light would indicate a fuser problem (usually just needs to be reseated – most 4L problems can be resolved by simply disassembling the printer, cleaning it, then reassembling it).
+This was much more cryptic than the alphanumeric display of earlier models like the II/IID III/IIID, IIP, and IIIP, as it was impossible to determine the meaning of the patterns of LEDs without comparing them against a manual or having their meaning memorized.
+The 4L used early light pipes with surface-mounted LEDs on the control board on the left side of the printer, and plastic channels to conduct light from the lit status LEDs to the top of the printer.
+The LaserJet 4/4 Plus/4M/4M Plus retained an alphanumeric display and upgraded from the LCDs of earlier models by using a 16-character alphanumeric dot-matrix vacuum fluorescent display.
 To this day, professional-grade LaserJets retain more comprehensive displays.

 Before the 4L, the control panel typically had buttons with names like Online, Menu, Shift, Continue, Reset, +, -, and Form Feed.
-It also included status indicators like Online and Ready.
-Users without a technical background, especially those who had not used a printer before the late 1990s, might not understand these indicators, or might think they are conflicting or ambiguous.
-It may not be intuitive to new users that a printer that is ready but offline does not print, and while being able to take the printer off line (effectively disconnecting it from the computer) without shutting it down can be very useful, this distinction may appear as an extra complication to users who want to casually use the printer merely as an information appliance.
+It also included status indicators like "Online" and "Ready."
+Users without a technical background, especially those who had not used a printer before the late 1990s, might find them ambiguous or contradictory, since a printer that is "Ready" but offline does not print.
+Additionally, it was possible to take the printer offline (effectively disconnecting it from the computer) without shutting it down, which was a useful feature that could also appear as an extra complication to casual users who want to use the printer as an information appliance.